Gifting your business to heirs or other parties could result in substantial tax payments; estate planning helps you

 - If you gift stocks to your children during your lifetime, the tax basis will be the original cost and not the current market value.

-- Always make sure that your accountant, attorney, and financial advisors are all on the same page.
+- Always ensure that your accountant, attorney, and financial advisors are all on the same page.

 - Keep an eye on the proposed tax reform to understand how it will affect you.

 - Ryan can offer you a few tips to help ask the right questions and make better decisions.

 Also, Join us for 20 minutes as we dive into this.